-Alix was voted OutMusician of the Year (OutMusic) for most significant contributions to the artist-activist field, and was a triple nominee for the 2002 OUTMusic Awards.
-In 2003, Alix (along with Margaret Cho and Nobuko Oyabu) received the “Visionary Award” from the DC Rape Crisis Center for her “exceptional commitment to the promotion of social justice.”
+Alix was voted OutMusician of the Year (OutMusic) for most significant contributions to the artist-activist field and has received the “Visionary Award” from the DC Rape Crisis Center for her “exceptional commitment to the promotion of social justice.”
 Past honorees include Gloria Steinem, Tori Amos, Patricia Ireland and Sarah Jones.
 Olson has also received a New York Foundation for the Arts fellowship and a Barbara Deming grant.

-Her documentary Left Lane: On the Road with Alix Olson has been featured at international film festivals in New Zealand, Canada, Sweden, Ireland, Israel, France, Australia, Germany, and Hungary, as well as in over twenty film festivals in the U.S., including the Alter Magazine and Puffin Foundation Festivals.
-Left Lane has been the recipient of five awards for Favorite Audience Feature and Favorite Documentary including the Paris Feminist Film Festival.
+Her documentary Left Lane: On the Road with Alix Olson has been featured at international film festivals in New Zealand, Canada, Sweden, Ireland, Israel, France, Australia, Germany, and Hungary, as well as in festivals across the U.S. Left Lane has been the recipient of five awards for Favorite Audience Feature and Favorite Documentary including the Paris Feminist Film Festival.

 The New York Times says Alix is “fueling the never-ending struggle to promote independent thought.
 Igniting and inspiring audiences wherever she may travel, Olson uses her witty and sympathetic voice to highlight a grassroots struggle against intolerance that is as entertaining as it is poignant,” while TimeOut New York calls her “a mesmerizing firebrand, a joyful dyke-feminist preacher.”